Corn Maque Choux

 Saute onion and bell pepper in hot oil for 5 minutes on medium heat, stirring occasionally.

-Add tomatoes and garlic and cook them for 10 minutes adding the garlic the last few minutes of cooking.
+Add tomatoes and cook them for 10 minutes adding the garlic the last few minutes of cooking.

-Add corn and seasonings and cook on medium heat until corn is done, about 10 – 15 minutes.
+Add corn and seasonings and cook until corn is done, about 10 – 15 minutes.

-If the dish needs more liquid, you may stir in 1/4 cup of water at a time as needed.
+If the dish needs more liquid, stir in 1/4 cup of water at a time as needed.